 In all cases, in accordance with the holding range specified below, the sub-fund will be invested on one or more markets in the equities of companies in all industrial sectors with any size of market capitalisation (with a maximum of 50% in small/micro caps), issued in one or more eurozone countries and, up to a maximum of 10%, in countries in eastern Europe.
-Small caps are companies with a market capitalisation of less than EUR 1 billion, and mid-caps are companies with a market capitalisation of less than EUR 8 billion.
+Small caps are companies with a market capitalisation of less than EUR 1 billion, and mid-caps are companies with a market capitalisation.

-Debt securities, money market instruments, and fixed-income or convertible products: 0-25 % of net assets
+• Debt securities, money market instruments, and fixed-income or convertible products: 0-25 % of net assets